 The relay race course begins and ends at Yarmouth History Center on East Elm Street in Yarmouth.
 The Yarmouth History Center bustles with live music, food vendors, an art show, raffles, and the History Center’s excellent exhibits.
-New in 2018, we were able to track your team’s position on the river, courtesy of Garmin’s InReach technology.
+New in 2018 and continuing in 2019, we are able to track your team’s position on the river, courtesy of Garmin’s InReach technology.

 There are two course options: We offer a long loop: 2.7-mile out-and-back, and a shorter loop, 1.7-mile out-and-back. (see the race course map below).
 The top three team finishers in both lengths will receive awards.
 The longer loop takes anywhere from 30 to 55 minutes per leg depending on your team’s skill and effort level, and the shorter loop takes 20 to 35 minutes.
 We recommend the shorter loop for less experienced paddlers and teams looking for a more recreational experience.

 We also offer paddling clinics in the days leading up to the race, with support from LL Bean and Maine Beer.
 Check out the schedule for details.
 Current plans for the clinic is the Wednesday prior to the race.

 For questions, contact Race Director David Truesdell at email@example.com